Public Housing is a service available to needy individuals and families that provides

 resources since 1941 when Allen Wilson was first occupied.
 Judge Clarence Cooper

-and former State Representative Georgia Maddox are just two of the successful products
+and former State Representative George Maddox are just two of the successful products

 of Decatur's public housing.